 - Avoid using electronics in the bedroom

 - Turn off or dim the lights while getting ready for bed.
-Salt lamps are great for turning on and omit a red/orange light instead of a harsh blue, or green light.
+Salt lamps are great for emitting a red/orange light instead of a harsh blue, or green light.

 - Cut out the noise with a sound machine.
 If you don’t have a sound machine, I recommend downloading a sound app, and playing the sound through a speaker.